Cycloheximide chase

-Cycloheximide chase assays have been conducted using a variety of cell types such as yeast and mammalian cell lines.
+Cycloheximide chase assays have been conducted using a variety of eukaryotic cells such as yeast and mammalian cell lines.
 Depending on the cell system used for analysis, the assay may vary in application and time course.
 For example, yeast cells expressing a protein substrate of interest typically require cycloheximide chases lasting up to 90 minutes to allow protein turnover to occur.
 In contrast, proteins that are expressed in mammalian cell lines tend to me more stable at steady state and may require a chase lasting 3 to 8 hours.
 Depending on the complexity of the protein and whether it is overexpressed or endogenous to the model system, the required length of the chase may vary.
-To ensure that protein synthesis is inhibited during the entire chase, cycloheximide is often spiked into the sample every couple of hours.
+To ensure that protein synthesis is inhibited during the entire chase, cycloheximide is often spiked into the sample every few hours.

 In yeast, deletion strains are frequently used to assess protein stability over time with cycloheximide chases.
 For example, yeast strains lacking critical degradation machinery such as chaperones, E3 ligases, and vacuolar proteins are often used to determine the mechanism of degradation for a protein substrate of interest.
 Drug treatments (such as MG132) are also used to inhibit steps of degradation, followed by a cycloheximide chase to observe how the stability of a protein of interest is affected.
 These experiments may be conducted in mammalian cells with the implementation of compatible knockdown procedures in place of the yeast deletion strains.

 Cycloheximide chases are also valuable for assessing how different mutations affect the stability of a protein.
 Experiments have been conducted in yeast and mammalian cells to determine the critical residues required for protein stability and how disease-associated mutations may be affecting protein half-lives within the cell.
 This information is valuable for understanding the complexities of protein folding and how mutations contribute to the pathogenesis of the diseases they are associated with.